PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 ## What are your prices?
 <button class="pricing-button" name="button" onclick="window.location.href = '{{ site.baseurl}}/film-services';">Film Services Pricing</button>

+## How do I travel with film safely?
+When traveling by aircraft we suggest to always store film in your carry-on luggage.
+The X-ray scanners used to check carry-on bags are *safe* for all films *under 800 ISO*.
+Most airports allow options for hand checked luggage, simply request this with the airport security staff.
+We do not suggest storeing film in checked luggage.
+The X-ray machines used for checked bags are much more powerful and may damage your film.

 </div>

 <h1 class="accordion opened" title="Click to expand section">Negatives</h1>